ufs-community/land-offline_workflow/_sources/BuildingRunningTesting/BuildRunLandDA.rst.txt

 Land DA Workflow (Hera/Orion/Hercules)
 ***************************************

-This chapter provides instructions for building and running basic Land DA cases for the Unified Forecast System (:term:`UFS`) Land DA System using a Jan.
-3-4, 2000 00z sample case using :term:`GSWP3` data with the UFS Noah-MP land component.
+This chapter provides instructions for building and running the Unified Forecast System (:term:`UFS`) Land DA System using a Jan.
+3-4, 2000 00z sample case using :term:`GSWP3` data with the UFS Noah-MP land component and data atmosphere (DATM) component.

 .. attention::

-   These steps are designed for use on :ref:`Level 1 <LevelsOfSupport>` systems (i.e., Hera and Orion) and may require significant changes on other systems.
+   These steps are designed for use on :ref:`Level 1 <LevelsOfSupport>` systems (e.g., Hera, Orion) and may require significant changes on other systems.
 It is recommended that users on other systems run the containerized version of Land DA.
 Users may reference :numref:`Chapter %s: Containerized Land DA Workflow <Container>` for instructions.

 .. _create-dir: